 Implementation of compress-and-conquer algorithms on multicore systems is fairly straightforward.
 The work done in compression and expansion phases can be easily mapped on to p threads or processors in parallel.
-We can certainly use a more compact representation than lists, but more fundamentally, the specification of CC as given in Def. \ref{light} is inefficient on today's dominant CPU architectures due to the immutability implied by referential transparency, which prevents destructive updates.
-Also, the divide and combine functions should just share the original input data instead of making new copies of them, and the order and the arity of the divide function needs to be consistent with combine.
+We can certain use a more compact representation than lists, but more fundamentally, the specification of CC as given in Def.
+2.1 is often inefficient on today's dominant CPU architectures due to the immutability implied by referential transparency, which prevents destructive updates.
+Also, the divide and combine functions shall firstly just share the original input data instead of making new copies of them.
+Secondly, the order and the arity of the divide function shall be consistent with combine, and they shall match up against each other.